Hikari-Chain/hikari-chain/UPGRADING.md

 Prior to the upgrade, validators are encouraged to take a full data snapshot.
-Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.atomone` directory.
+Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.hikari` directory.
 If you use Cosmovisor to upgrade, by default, Cosmovisor will backup your data upon upgrade.
 See below [upgrade using cosmovisor](#method-ii-upgrade-using-cosmovisor) section.

-It is critically important for validator operators to back-up the `.atomone/data/priv_validator_state.json` file after stopping the hikarid process.
+It is critically important for validator operators to back-up the `.hikari/data/priv_validator_state.json` file after stopping the hikarid process.
 This file is updated every block as your validator participates in consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.